dannyobrien761/adventure-finder/README.md

 ## <div id="ux">UX</div>
 ### Overview
 Adventure Finder is a vlog and blog app that allows users to  easily find adventures  within activities and locations they are interested in. the adventure finder app is a community of outdoor enthusiasts looking to find information about an outdoor activity, location, local businesses and be able comment or like on thier favorite posts.
+Magazine style operated with only featured user stories written by designated approved authors.

 #### First Time User
 - As a person who is interested in outdoor adventures.